 Yet the dilapidated, poky world on view – cardigans, drip-dry suits and Crimplene knickers; the muddy Pinewood orchard painted green to look more summery; the diet of ham and boiled spuds – symbolises an Englishness also found in Philip Larkin poems or Lucian Freud paintings.
 Not good at sensuality, we are maestros of the dingy.

 Behind the gaiety of floral dances, lantern lectures (Frankie Howerd as Professor Tinkle presenting a paper on the oozlum bird), fox hunts and beauty pageants, it is chilly and getting dark.

 I feel this particularly when thinking about the magnificent Carry On cast – shouldn’t they have been doing Sheridan or Congreve or Coward, or appearing in some classic comedy of manners at the National Theatre?
 Why didn’t such offers come their way?

 Hawtrey drank himself silly in Deal, angry at the way he was treated.
 Bresslaw dropped dead, aged 59.
 Butterworth died in his dressing-room in Coventry, during a panto.
 Kenneth Williams’s despair and spite led to his premature demise from a barbiturate overdose.
-Though poorly now, only Barbara Windsor remains.
+And now, very sadly, Barbara Windsor has died at 83.
 Quite rightly she was made a dame.

 Roger Lewis is author of ‘Charles Hawtrey, The Man Who Was Private Widdle’ (Faber & Faber)